wp-plugins/super-portfolios-and-effects/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-Modal popup portfolio and image effects plugin providing your modal description for portfolio and few effects on your portfolio image
+== Screenshots ==

+1. Adding  item.
+2. Option panel for this plugin.
+3. Shortcode button in editor

 == Description ==

-super portfolios and effects plugin providing your modal description for portfolio and few effects on your portfolio image
+Modal popup portfolio and image effects providing your modal description for portfolio and few effects on your portfolio image

 You can easily add portfolios using an image & embed them in separate page post.